Yale-BIM/f21-assignments/assignment-3/README.md

 ### Questions / Tasks

-- **IV-1.** Assuming that the camera has no skew, compute its intrinsic parameters $`K`$ using Least Squares given the set of 3D - 2D correspondences in the data/correspondences.txt file.
+- **IV-1.** Assuming that the camera has no skew, compute its intrinsic parameters $`K`$ using Least Squares given the set of 3D - 2D correspondences in the `calibration/correspondences.txt` file of this assignment.
 Note that the first three columns of the file provide the $`X, Y, Z`$ coordinates of the points in the world, meanwhile the last two columns are the $`x,y`$ corresponding pixel locations.

     Implement a script to solve for the instrinsics in Python.
 Your script should take as input the path to the correspondences.txt file, and print the estimated matrix $`K`$.
-Name your script `calibration.py` and save it in the scripts directory of this assignment within your repository.
+Name your script `calibrate_K.py` and save it in the `calibration` directory of this assignment within your repository.

-    Explain in your report how your calibrate.py script should be run, how you formulated a system of equations to solve for $`K`$, and how you solved the system.
+    Explain in your report how your calibrate_K.py script should be run, how you formulated a system of equations to solve for $`K`$, and how you solved the system.
 Provide the resulting value for $`K`$ in your report as well.

     > Tip: The 3D and 2D points are in very different scales, and this can make your system of equations poorly conditioned.
 As suggested in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book, it is recommended that you normalize the data before solving for instrinsic parameters, and that you then unnormalize the estimated parameters to get the values in the right scale.